 The Company has a \$150 million secured revolving development property credit facility with KeyBank, National Association (as agent) and several other banks, pursuant to which the Company has pledged certain of its development and redevelopment projects as collateral for borrowings to be made thereunder.
 This facility is expandable to \$250 million, subject to certain conditions, including acceptable collateral, and will expire in June 2011, subject to a one-year extension option.
-Borrowings outstanding under the facility aggregated \$60.9 million at March 31, 2009 and bore interest at a rate of 2.8% per annum.
+Borrowings outstanding under the facility aggregated \$71.7 million at June 30, 2009 and bore interest at a rate of 2.6% per annum.
 Borrowings under the facility bear interest at the Company's option at either LIBOR or the agent bank's prime rate, plus a spread of 225 bps or 75 bps, respectively.
 The facility also requires an unused portion fee of 15 bps.
-As of March 31, 2009, based on covenant measurements and collateral in place, the Company was permitted to draw up to an additional \$69.6 million, which will become available as approved project costs are incurred.
-As of March 31, 2009, the Company was in compliance with the financial covenants and financial statement ratios required by the terms of the secured revolving development property credit facility, which are similar to those contained in the secured revolving stabilized property credit facility.
+As of June 30, 2009, based on covenant measurements and collateral in place, the Company was permitted to draw up to approximately \$79.5 million; of which \$7.8 million will become available as approved project costs are incurred.
+As of June 30, 2009, the Company was in compliance with the financial covenants and financial statement ratios required by the terms of the secured revolving development property credit facility, which are similar to those contained in the secured revolving stabilized property credit facility.
 The Company plans to add additional properties to the collateral pool of this facility as their respective stages of development permit, with the intent of making a substantial portion of the facility available.

 The Company has a \$77.7 million construction facility with Manufacturers and Traders Trust Company (as agent) and several other banks, pursuant to which the Company has pledged its joint venture development project in Pottsgrove, Pennsylvania as collateral for borrowings to be made thereunder.
 This facility will expire in September 2011, subject to a one-year extension option.
-Borrowings outstanding under the facility aggregated \$37.2 million at March 31, 2009 and bore interest at a rate of 2.8% per annum.
+Borrowings outstanding under the facility aggregated \$50.2 million at June 30, 2009 and bore interest at a rate of 2.6% per annum.
 Borrowings under the facility bear interest at the Company's option at either LIBOR plus a spread of 225 bps, or the agent bank's prime rate.
-As of March 31, 2009, the Company was in compliance with the financial covenants and financial statement ratios required by the terms of the construction facility.
+As of June 30, 2009, the Company was in compliance with the financial covenants and financial statement ratios required by the terms of the construction facility.

-Mortgage loans payable at March 31, 2009 consisted of fixed-rate notes totaling \$700.2 million (with a weighted average interest rate of 5.8%) and variable-rate debt totaling \$395.1 million, consisting principally of advances outstanding under the Company's variable-rate credit facilities (with a weighted average interest rate of 2.3%).
-Total mortgage loans payable have an overall weighted average interest rate of 4.5% and mature at various dates through 2029.
-The Company has no debt balloon payment due during the balance of 2009, and has approximately \$6.2 million of scheduled debt principal amortization payments during the balance of 2009.
+Mortgage loans payable at June 30, 2009 consisted of fixed-rate notes totaling \$721.5 million (with a weighted average interest rate of 5.8%) and variable-rate debt totaling \$392.1 million, consisting principally of advances outstanding under the Company's variable-rate credit facilities (with a weighted average interest rate of 2.1%).
+Total mortgage loans payable and secured revolving credit facilities have an overall weighted average interest rate of 4.5% and mature at various dates through 2029.
+For the remainder of 2009, the Company has approximately \$4.4 million of scheduled debt principal amortization payments and no debt balloon payments.
+For 2010, the Company has approximately \$9.1 million of scheduled debt principal amortization payments.

 The terms of several of the Company's mortgage loans payable require the Company to deposit certain replacement and other reserves with its lenders.
-Such "restricted cash" is generally available only for property-level requirements for which the reserve was established, and is not available to fund other property-level or Company-level obligations.
+Such "restricted cash" is generally available only for property-level requirements for which the reserves have been established, and is not available to fund other property-level or Company-level obligations.